-We are currently in clinical-stage development and completed a first-in-human Phase 1 clinical trial in healthy volunteers, or HVs, with our lead product candidate, PGN-EDO51, in the third quarter of 2022.
-We are developing PGN-EDO51 to treat individuals with Duchenne muscular dystrophy, or DMD, whose mutations are amenable to an exon 51-skipping therapeutic approach.
-An exon is a segment of a gene that - together with other exons - contains the code that is translated into a protein.
-Exon skipping is a therapeutic modality that enables mutations in the gene to be bypassed, thereby repairing this code and enabling production of a truncated, yet functional version of the target protein.
+We are a clinical-stage development company and completed a first-in-human Phase 1 clinical trial in healthy volunteers, or HVs, with our lead product candidate, PGN-EDO51, in the third quarter of 2022.
+We are developing PGN-EDO51 to treat individuals with Duchenne muscular dystrophy (DMD) whose mutations are amenable to an exon 51-skipping therapeutic approach.
+An exon is a segment of a gene that - together with other exons - contains the genetic code that is translated into a protein.
+Exon skipping is a therapeutic mechanism that enables mutations in the gene to be bypassed, thereby repairing this code and enabling production of a truncated, yet functional version of the target protein.
 In a Phase 1 clinical trial, treatment with PGN-EDO51 resulted in the highest levels of exon skipping and oligonucleotide delivery in humans following a single dose when compared to publicly available data for other approaches.
-In non-human primate, or NHP, studies, PGN-EDO51 at a dose of 30 mg/kg achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, and in mdx mouse studies dystrophin levels of over 80% were observed in skeletal muscle following a single 60 mg/kg dose of PGN-EDO23, the murine analogue of PGN-EDO51.
+In non-human primate (NHP) studies, PGN-EDO51 at a dose of 30 mg/kg achieved over 70% exon 51 skipping in skeletal muscle, including diaphragm, and in mdx mouse studies dystrophin levels of over 80% were observed in skeletal muscle following a single 60 mg/kg dose of PGN-EDO23, the murine analogue of PGN-EDO51.
 These results represent the highest level of exon 51 skipping in NHP skeletal muscle at tolerable target dose levels, and the highest level of dystrophin production in mdx mice skeletal muscle, when compared to clinical-stage DMD therapeutic candidates.
-In addition, in head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO, which we believe to be structurally equivalent to Sarepta Therapeutics, Inc.'s, or Sarepta's, SRP-5051, the most clinically advanced peptide-antisense oligonucleotide conjugate.
+In addition, in head-to-head NHP studies, we observed that PGN-EDO51 had greater activity than R6G-PMO, which we believe to be structurally equivalent to Sarepta Therapeutics, Inc.'s (Sarepta's), SRP-5051, the most clinically advanced peptide-antisense oligonucleotide conjugate.
 Our Phase 1 clinical trial also indicated that PGN-EDO51 was generally well-tolerated at pharmacologically active dose levels.

 Moving forward, our clinical development program comprises two, parallel Phase 2 studies of PGN-EDO51 in DMD patients whose disease is amenable to an exon 51 skipping approach.
-The first study, CONNECT1-EDO51, is expected to be an open-label, multiple ascending dose (MAD) Phase 2 study to be initiated in Canada in the first half of 2023, with initial dystrophin production, exon skipping and safety data following 4 monthly doses of PGN-EDO51 anticipated in 2024.
-The second study, CONNECT2-EDO51 is expected to be a Phase 2, multinational, randomized, double-blind, placebo-controlled MAD study, or Randomized Control Trial (RCT), anticipated to be initiated in the second half of 2023, pending clearance by the U.S. Food and Drug Administration, or FDA, of an Investigational New Drug, or IND, filing, or clearance by the European Medicines Agency, or EMA, of a Clinical Trial Application, or CTA, filing.
-Learnings from the open label study will inform the conduct of the multinational RCT which is designed to support a potential accelerated or conditional approval pathway for PGN-EDO51, pending alignment with regulatory authorities.
-Building on the high levels of exon skipping and tissue concentration observed in our preclinical studies and Phase 1 trial, we believe that repeat dosing of PGN-EDO51 may lead to the accumulation of exon 51 skipped transcript and dystrophin protein in patients, which may in turn drive meaningful clinical benefit for those who live with this devastating, progressive, lifeshortening disease.
+The first study, CONNECT1-EDO51, is an open-label, multiple ascending dose (MAD) Phase 2 study for which a Clinical Trial Application (CTA) was cleared by Health Canada in May 2023.
+We anticipate dosing patients in CONNECT1-EDO51 in Canada in the second half of 2023.
+Initial dystrophin production, exon skipping and safety data following 4 monthly doses of PGN-EDO51 is anticipated in mid-2024.
+The second study, CONNECT2-EDO51, is expected to be a Phase 2, multinational, randomized, double-blind, placebo-controlled MAD study, anticipated to be initiated in the second half of 2023 in boys and young men living with DMD, pending clearance by the U.S. Food and Drug Administration (FDA), of an Investigational New Drug (IND) application, or clearance by the Medicines and Healthcare products Regulatory Agency (MHRA), the European Medicines Agency (EMA), or Health Canada, of a CTA filing.
+Learnings from the open label study will inform the conduct of the CONNECT2-EDO51 study, which is designed to support a potential accelerated or conditional approval pathway for PGN-EDO51, pending alignment with regulatory authorities.
+Building on the high levels of exon skipping and tissue concentration observed in our preclinical studies and Phase 1 trial, we believe that repeat dosing of PGN-EDO51 may lead to therapeutically relevant accumulation of exon 51 skipped transcript and an associated increase in dystrophin protein in patients, which may in turn drive meaningful clinical benefit for those who live with this devastating, progressive, life-shortening disease.